Published:

 as Commander of the Sixth Battalion of the Royal Scots Fusiliers.

 During the conflict, he wrote numerous letters to his wife: these letters are interesting not only because they reveal the human side of the statesman, but also because they show how frequently soldiers and officers asked their families for food.
+Something they had to do, since their military rations were generally insufficient to survive.

 Here follows a brief excerpt from one of his letters: